ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2018-06-21-precommits-using-black-and-flake8.md

 Awesome right?
 Hope you learned something new today!

 #### Changelog
+* 03-04-2020: Add setup for including flake8 from its own repo.
+Thanks for catching, Alex Plugaru!
 * 07-25-2019: Update github link of black from `ambv` to `psf`.
 Thanks for catching, Peter Schutt!
 * 09-15-2018: This post was featured in [Episode #95](https://pythonbytes.fm/episodes/show/95/unleash-the-py-spy) of Python Bytes!
 Thank you [Mike](https://twitter.com/mkennedy?lang=en) and [Brian](https://twitter.com/brianokken?lang=en)!
 * 06-05-2018: Update pre-commit config filename (by [@asottile](https://github.com/asottile))